 External forces of motivation can only take us so far.
 If you want to sustain a motivated mindset for growth, there must be a deep-down desire to take action on a daily basis.

-Have you heard the story about the inquisitive visitor to NASA (in the 1960s) who asked the janitor—who was mopping the floor—what he was doing?
+Have you heard the story about the inquisitive visitor to NASA (in the 1960s) who asked the janitor—who was mopping the floor—what he was doing with his life?

 The janitor stopped mopping for a moment and replied: “Helping to put a man on the moon.”

 This story may or may not be true, but as a parable, the encounter points to the motivational effect of knowing that your overall purpose—no matter how trivial it may seem—contributes to the grand scheme of things.
-The janitor was aware of this fact and believed he was part of Neil Armstrong’s mission of taking “one small step for man, one giant leap for mankind.”
+The janitor was aware of this fact and believed he was part of NASA’s mission of taking: “One small step for man, one giant leap for mankind.”